25+ Top Attractions in Florence Italy

 23. Michelangelo’s Laurentian Library

-Commissioned by Pope Clement VII, the Laurentian Library is a revolutionary and blissfully uncrowded attraction in Florence.
+Commissioned by Pope Clement VII, the Laurentian Library is a revolutionary and blissfully uncrowded museum in Florence.
 Construction began in 1524 and the library opened in 1571.
-It now functions as a museum, not a library.

 The Laurentian Library consists of a reading room and a 48 foot vestibule built atop the San Lorenzo cloisters.
 It has one of the world’s most important collections of manuscripts, which belonged to the Medici family.